-10. The supplier should ensure that any audit rights a customer may have under the contract are extended to its Subcontractors who are performing functions or have obligations that fall within the scope of permitted audits.
+10. The supplier should ensure that any audit rights a customer may have under the contract are extended to its Subcontractors who are performing functions or have obligations that fall within the scope of permitted audits (e.g., audits related to activities that form the basis for charges).